Lazar-T/fiverr_scraper/README.md

 =========

 ###About
-Given the profile url scrape interesting data from it.
+Given the profile url, scrape interesting data from it.

 ###Screenshot